 ExxonMobil has a dedicated Global Reserves and Resources group that provides technical oversight and is separate from the operating organization.
 Primary responsibilities of this group include oversight of the reserves estimation process for compliance with Securities and Exchange Commission (SEC) rules and regulations, review of annual changes in reserves estimates, and the reporting of ExxonMobil's proved reserves.
-This group also maintains the official company reserves estimates for ExxonMobil's proved reserves of crude oil, natural gas liquids, bitumen, synthetic oil, and natural gas.
-In addition, the group provides training to personnel involved in the reserves estimation and reporting process within ExxonMobil and its affiliates.
+This group also maintains the official company reserves estimates for ExxonMobil's proved reserves.
+This group provides training to personnel involved in the reserves estimates.
 The current Global Reserves and Resources Manager has more than 30 years of experience in reservoir engineering and reserves assessment, has a degree in Engineering, and served on the Oil and Gas Reserves Committee of the Society of Petroleum Engineers.
 The group is staffed with individuals that have an average of more than 15 years of technical experience in the petroleum industry, including expertise in the classification and categorization of reserves under SEC guidelines.
 This group includes individuals who hold degrees in either Engineering or Geology.